+ALTON

 Post & Beam Colonial with 3 BRs, 3 baths, and many wonderful features all on a nice 1.35 acre parcel abutting conservation land!
 Nice private setting.

 \$530,000 (4953130)

 NEW HAMPTON

+MEREDITH LANDING

 Beautiful Timber Frame Contemporary on 55 acres with 3 BRs, 4 baths, cathedral ceilings, a finished walkout basement, and a floor to ceiling fieldstone fireplace.

-\$1,100,000 (4953992)

-285 Daniel Webster Highway • (603) 677-7007 • www.MeredithLanding.com

-Equal Housing Opportunity All real estate advertising in this newspaper is subject to The Federal Fair Housing Law which makes it illegal to make, print, or published any notice, statement, or advertisement, with respect to the sale, or rental of a dwelling that indicates any preference, limitation, or discrimination based on race, color, religion, sec, handicap, familial status or national origin, or an intention to make any such preference, limitation or discrimination.
-(The Fair Housing Act of 1968 at 42 U.S.C.
-3604(c)) This paper will not knowingly accept any adverting which is in violation of the law.
-Our readers are hereby informed, that all dwellings advertised in this newspaper are available on an equal opportunity basis.
-To complain of discrimination call HUD toll free at 1-800-669-9777 For The Washington DC area, please call HUD at 275-9200.
-The toll free telephone number for the hearing impaired is 1-800-927-9275 You may also call The New Hampshire Commission for Human Rights at 603-271-2767 $or\ write$ The Commission at 163 Loudon Road, Concord, NH 03301 Neither the Publisher nor the advertiser will be liable for misinformation, typograpȟically errors, etc. hereincontained.
-The Publisher reserves the right to
+\$1,100,000 (4953992) 285 Daniel Webster Highway • (603) 677-7007 • www.MeredithLanding.com please call HUD at 275-9200.
+The toll free telephone number for the hearing impaired is 1-800-927-9275 You may also call The New Hampshire Commission for Human Rights at 603-271-2767 or write The Commission at 163 Loudon Road, Concord, NH 03301 Neither the Publisher nor the advertiser will be liable for misinformation, typographically errors, etc. hereincontained.
+The Publisher reserves the right to refuse any advertising.

+- The

+LRMFA's Kellie Regan completes Registered Public Safety Leadership Program

+tee.
+Lt.
+Regan also served

+in the United States Air

+Force prior to coming to

+LACONIA

-LRMFA's Kellie Regan completes Registered Public Safety Leadership Program LACONIA - The Lakes Region Mutual Fire Aid Association is proud to announce that Lt.
+Lakes Region Mutual Fire Aid Association is proud to announce that Lt.
 Kellie Regan has completed the Association of Public Safety Communications Officials (APCO), Registered Public Safety Leader program (RPL).
 Lt.
 Regan has recently received notification of successfully earning her professional designation.

 Lt.
-Regan's completion in this intensive year long program is significant, as it is a highly competitive program requiring a successful application process, and approval of an industry service project. the opportunity for RPL candidates to put their During the yearlong RPL program Lt.
+Regan's completion in this intensive year long program is significant, as it is a highly competitive program requiring a successful application process, and

+service project.

+During the yearlong RPL program Lt.
 Regan learned to: manage organizational change, communicate with confidence and clarity, develop the talent pool, learn to build consensus, enhance team performance, and make a difference in the 9-1-1 and emergency communications industry.
 The first five of the six online RPL courses focus on aspects of managing and supervising that are vital to leading successful teams.
-The sixth course provides the opportunity for RPL candidates to put their knowledge and skills to use in a service project that benefits our industry.
+The sixth course provides approval of an industry the opportunity for RPL candidates to put their knowledge and skills to use in a service project that benefits our industry.
 Lt.
 Regan's service project was working to co-chair sponsorships for the NH Emergency Dispatchers Association 2022 Training Conference.
 Lt.
 Regan is now one of only a handful of Registered Public Safety Leaders in New Hampshire.
 Lieutenant Regan has worked full time for LRMFA for just over three years and serves on the APCO Military

-Kellie Regan
+Kellie Regan Employment Commit- LRMFA.

-Employment Committee.
-Lt.
-Regan also served in the United States Air Force prior to coming to LRMFA.

-We was late Lt.
-Regan wo

 We want to congratulate Lt.
 Regan for all her hard work and dedication to the organization and to the 9-1-1/Emergency Communications industry.

-HELP WANTED